Léonide-Nestor-Arthur Ricard

-Léonide-Nestor-Arthur Ricard was a politician in the Quebec, Canada.
+Léonide-Nestor-Arthur Ricard was a politician in Quebec, Canada.
 He served as Member of the Legislative Assembly.

 Early life

 He was born on July 24, 1882, in Saint-Barnabé-Nord, Mauricie.

 Provincial Politics

 Ricard was elected as a Liberal candidate to the Legislative Assembly of Quebec in a 1920 by-election, representing the district of Saint-Maurice.
 He succeeded Georges-Isidore Delisle who had recently died.
 He was re-elected in 1923.

 Death

 He died in office on June 20, 1924, in Berthierville.